How to Convert an Invoice to Draft

 In summary:

-• Use draft when you are preparing an invoice but it’s not ready to be sent to the client.
+• Use a draft when you are preparing an invoice but it’s not ready to be sent to the client.

 • Use sent when the invoice is finalized and you want to request payment from the client.